Nightshade-Games/quick/README.md

 ## About the Studio

-Nightshade Games was founded in early 2025 by T. who always wanted to make games but life had other plans.
-T. started work on Project Cipher as a solo developer.
-After some months of working on the game.
+Nightshade Games was founded in early 2025 by T. a passionate gamer who always wanted to make games but life had other plans.
+T. started work on Project Cipher as a solo developer shortly after deciding to form the studio.
+After some time of working on the game alone, T. met L., a talented sound designer and composer.
+L. joined Nightshade Games as a co-founder of Nightshade Games.

 Meet our team: